-Upcoming updates to Apple’s iOS 14, the operating system for all its iPhones, will lead to big changes in data tracking.
+Upcoming updates to Apple’s iOS 14, the operating system for all iPhones, will lead to big changes in data tracking.
 These changes, which are expected in January or February 2021, will ask iPhone owners for permission to track user data across apps and websites on their phones.

 The primary concern for platforms like Facebook is that the update will make ad targeting more difficult, attribution less clear, and reporting on ad performance much less detailed.
-Specifically, Facebook claims the ability for advertisers to deliver targeted ads will be compromised or eroded.
+Specifically, Facebook claims the ability of advertisers to deliver targeted ads will be compromised or eroded.

 For our clients who run Facebook ads, we advise the following: